Italian cruiser Bartolomeo Colleoni: Battle of Cape Spada

 At 08:24, Sydney struck Bartolomeo Colleoni with a salvo of 152 mm shells; one of the rounds jammed her rudder in the neutral position.
 The ship was now unable to steer, but she remained on the course she had been steaming.
 Shortly thereafter, another salvo from Sydney hit the ship amidships, causing extensive damage and starting several fires.
 One shell struck her conning tower and killed much of the bridge crew.
 The ship lost speed, which allowed the British destroyers to come into range.
 Further hits disabled two of the boilers and destroyed the main steam condenser, which was used to feed water back into the boilers.
 Without water to boil, the engines quickly shut down, leaving Bartolomeo Colleoni dead in the water.
 The ammunition hoists for her main battery guns were also disabled.
 Her 100 mm guns kept firing, as they could be operated manually.
 Within six minutes of the first hit, the ship had been effectively neutralized and Captain Umberto Novaro issued the order to abandon ship.

 At about that time, Ilex and Havock closed to launch torpedoes at the stricken cruiser, though their initial attacks missed.
 Hyperion joined the two destroyers, which had launched a further round of torpedoes, one of which hit Bartolomeo Colleoni.
 The torpedo, from Ilex, struck forward and blew off the first 30 m of her bow.
 Casardi circled back at 08:50 to attempt to come to her aid, but quickly determined that the situation was hopeless, so he turned back to the west and fled at high speed.
 Hyperion then launched a torpedo that struck amidships.
 The second hit caused serious flooding, and Bartolomeo Colleoni quickly capsized and sank.
-Sydney, Hero, and Hasty continued the pursuit of Giovanni delle Bande Nere, but Ilex, Havock, and Hyperion approached the area that survivors from Bartolomeo Colleoni were floating.
+Sydney, Hero, and Hasty continued the pursuit of Giovanni delle Bande Nere, but Ilex, Havock, and Hyperion approached the area where survivors from Bartolomeo Colleoni were floating.
 They picked up 525 men, of whom eight died of their wounds and were buried at sea.
 The British had to suspend rescue efforts when Italian bombers appeared and attacked the ships.
 A further fifty men attempted to swim to the coast of Crete, but only seven survived to be picked up by a Greek fishing boat.
-Four more men, including captain Novaro, died aboard hospital ship Maine at Alexandria, Egypt.
+Four more men, including captain Novaro, died aboard the hospital ship Maine at Alexandria, Egypt.
 These men were buried there, and the captains of Sydney and the destroyers served as the pallbearers.
 In total, 121 out of a crew of 643 were killed in the sinking.